Cognitive Psychology and Emotions in User Interface Design

 Understanding cognitive psychology and awareness of limitations in human cognitive processing capabilities, the unreliability of his memory, as well as knowledge of visual perception schemes defined in Gestalt principles, can help us create more accessible and pleasant designs which will guide the user smoothly and without any obstacles.
 Knowledge of the cognitive load phenomenon is crucial for creating accessible interfaces that do not burden the user so that he can easily get the most out of them.

-Finally, understanding how human emotions work, how they help to improve and maximize memory processes, and how to provide them with positive and long-lasting memories of interacting with our product will help us further create a comprehensive vision of the project in terms of building a positive relationship with the user and his engagement in our website or application.
+Finally, understanding how human emotions work, how they help to improve and maximise memory processes, and how to provide them with positive and long-lasting memories of interacting with our product will help us further create a comprehensive vision of the project in terms of building a positive relationship with the user and his engagement in our website or application.

 Summary of key points: